fathonyfath/currency-exchange-app/README.md

 This forces a refresh of the conversion rate between two currencies.
 Success means the new rate is emitted by the `getRate(from, target)` Flow.

 Its behavior is consistent with `refreshCurrencies()`: it returns nothing on success, but issues an exception if the refresh fails.

+## Building

+### Android

+[TODO]

+### iOS

+Refer to the following guide to configure your development environment: [Multiplatform Mobile Setup Guide](https://kotlinlang.org/docs/multiplatform-mobile-setup.html).

+The application has been tested with the following software versions:

+* ZuluJDK 17.0.8.
+Acquire the latest version of Zulu JDK [here](https://www.azul.com/downloads/).
+* Xcode 14.3.1.
+Download Xcode from the [App Store](https://apps.apple.com/us/app/xcode/id497799835).
+Alternatively, you can use third-party tools such as [Xcode Releases](https://xcodereleases.com/) or [xcodes](https://github.com/XcodesOrg/xcodes).

+To start, open the `iosApp` project in Xcode and try a build.
+You'll find the module located within the `shared` module.
+Don't hesitate to create new issue if you have problem with building the project.